akshaykumaru18/Secure-Private-AI-scholarship/README.md

    4. Extract, Analyse, and Translate Text From Images with the Cloud ML API'S

   I encourage and endorse @Archit @vishalrangras @dhruvSharma @Nagaraj S Murthy @dhruvSharma @EPR @K.S. @jicksy @Abhishek Tandon @THIYAGARAJAN R @Noom Chanthadit

+**#Day22 of #60daysofudacity**
+1. started with the **Week 2 course of Intro to TensorFlow Estimator API**
+2. Learnt to Build the ML model using the API and tried out at Lab
+3. Did Lesson 9 Clustering and Lesson 10 Feature Scaling of Intro to Machine Learning Course
+4. Done  with the 5th lab and Completed The Intro to ML: Image Processing Quest Happy Learning